svc-bi-concepts/test-mkdocs/docs/index.md

 This tutorial walks you through setting up a scalable, cloud-based data platform using:

 - **Snowflake** for cloud data storage
-- **dbt cloud** for data transformation
+- **dbt Cloud** for data transformation
 - **Fivetran** for data ingestion

 Of course, these tools are far more capable than described above.

-You'll learn how to integrate these tools efficiently and give you the foundations on how to provide high-quality analytics data.
+You'll learn how to integrate these tools efficiently and provide you with the foundations to deliver high-quality analytics data.

 **What You'll Achieve**

-- Create and configure a cloud-based data warehouse
+- Create and configure a cloud-based data warehouse.
 - Automate data ingestion and transformation.
 - Set up CI/CD and version control for analytics.
 - Implement data observability for quality assurance.